Ceddanne Rafaela

-Ceddanne Chipper Nicasio Marte Rafaela (born September 18, 2000) is a Curaçaoan professional baseball center fielder and shortstop for the Boston Red Sox of Major League Baseball (MLB).
+Ceddanne Chipper Nicasio Marte Rafaela (born September 18, 2000) is a Curaçaoan professional baseball center fielder for the Boston Red Sox of Major League Baseball (MLB).
 He made his MLB debut in 2023.

-Born in Curaçao, Rafaela signed with the Boston Red Sox as an international free agent in July 2017, and made his professional debut in 2018 with the Dominican Summer League Red Sox.
-He spent the next several years rising through the Red Sox' farm system, although he did not play in 2020 with the cancellation of the Minor League Baseball season due to the COVID-19 pandemic.
-Rafaela was selected to the All-Star Futures Game in 2022 before making his major league debut on August 28, 2023 against the Houston Astros.
-After making Boston's 2024 opening day roster, Rafaela signed an eight-year, $50 million contract extension on April 8, lasting through the 2031 season with a team option for 2032.
+Born in Curaçao, Rafaela signed with Boston as an international free agent in July 2017 and made his professional debut in 2018 with the Dominican Summer League Red Sox.
+He spent the next several years rising through the Red Sox' farm system.
+Rafaela was selected to the All-Star Futures Game in 2022 before making his major league debut on August 28, 2023, against the Houston Astros.
+After making Boston's 2024 opening day roster, Rafaela signed an eight-year, $50 million contract extension in April, lasting through the 2031 season with a team option for 2032.

 In 2025, Rafaela hit a home run at Fenway Park on June 4 against the Los Angeles Angels which was recorded as the shortest walk-off home run by any MLB player since Statcast began tracking in 2015.
-Facing the Detroit Tigers on September 26, Rafaela's walk-off triple was responsible for securing the Red Sox' first postseason berth since 2021.
-At the end of the season, he was awarded the MLB-wide Fielding Bible Award and the American League Gold Glove Award for his defensive role in center field.
+Facing the Detroit Tigers on September 26, Rafaela's walk-off triple clinched the Red Sox' first postseason berth since 2021.
+At the end of the season, he was awarded the MLB-wide Fielding Bible Award and the American League Gold Glove Award for his center field defense.
+Rafaela was named to his first All-Star game in 2026.

 Early life

-Ceddanne Chipper Nicasio Marte Rafaela was born on September 18, 2000, in Willemstad, Curaçao, to Rechilene and Cezan Rafaela.
+Rafaela was born on September 18, 2000, in Willemstad, Curaçao.
 His mother gave him the middle name "Chipper" because she was a fan of Chipper Jones of the Atlanta Braves.
 Like Jones, both of Rafaela's parents played third base; his mother on competitive softball teams and his father in semi-professional baseball.
-He also has an older brother, Cezan, who played baseball at North Central Missouri College, and a younger sister.
+Rafaela has an older brother who played baseball at North Central Missouri College and in the Curaçaoan summer league, and a younger sister.

-Growing up in Willemstad, Rafaela played in the Pariba Little League, and represented the Caribbean region with his team in the 2012 Little League World Series.
+Growing up in Willemstad, Rafaela played in the Pariba Little League and represented the Caribbean region with his team in the 2012 Little League World Series; Curaçao made it to the third round of competition before being eliminated by Mexico.